protocol/launchpad/docs/protocol-labs-network/where-we-headed.md

 {% embed url="https://www.youtube.com/watch?v=1WuXJ9zBAqw&t=503s" %}

 _Understand the basics of the Protocol Labs network & ecosystem, Web 3.0 blockchains, the semantic web, and the reasons that Protocol Labs is building the backbone for a distributed web.
-In this module, you’ll hear about Issues facing Web 2.0 and motivation for Web 3.0, IPFSits role in Web 3.0 with location addressing, and exciting projects in the IPFS ecosystem._
+In this module, you’ll hear about issues facing Web 2.0 and motivation for Web 3.0, IPFSits role in Web 3.0 with location addressing, and exciting projects in the IPFS ecosystem._

 <!-- ## Optional Content -- this was moved to pre-reqs